noquark/wormholes/README.md

 ## Using in production

-You can run instances of postgres, timescale and redis inside docker.
-You can also start each of generator, creator and director independently using same image with different `-as` flag.
+You can start each of generator, creator and director independently using same image with different `-as` flag.
 This allows you to scale creator and director as per your needs.

 ## Environment Variables